black-code1/freeCodeCamp/Learn-Basic-String-and-Array-Methods-by-Building-a-Music-Player/README.md

 Set userData.currentSong to null and userData.songCurrentTime to 0.

 Note: You should not use optional chaining for this step because you are explicitly setting the currentSong and songCurrentTime properties to be null and 0 respectively.

+# Step 79
+You should also re-render the songs, pause the currently playing song, set the player display, and set the play button accessible text again.

+Call the renderSongs function and pass in userData?.songs as an argument.
+Also, call the pauseSong, setPlayerDisplay, and setPlayButtonAccessibleText functions.